Journey from Mystical Laos to Hidden Yunnan in China

 The Nam Ou River is one of the most important rivers of Laos with some of the most stunning scenery Laos has to offer.

-On board a Long Tail Boat you journey slowly upstream while taking in the spectacular scenery.
-Along the way we pass remote villages, rugged mountain terrain, impressive Karst Cliffs and we can observe the traditional daily village live along the river.
+On board a Long Tail Boat you travel slowly upstream while taking in the spectacular scenery.
+Along the way zou will pass remote villages, rugged mountain terrain, impressive Karst Cliffs and we can observe the traditional daily village live along the river.

 You stop at one of the many villages, most of which are only accessible by boat.